 Private vehicles like cars and bikes are allowed to ply, remember to wear a face mask in a car , it is also advisable to keep a sanitizer and surface cleaner spray.

 Kerala government relaxed the lockdown regulations.
 Travel is permitted, public transport is allowed to function with 50 per cent capacity.
 Road travel for private vehicles is allowed without any restrictions.

 According to the Kerala police, people will have to obtain an online travel pass that is only provided for emergency purposes.
 You can get an e pass for Kerala using the link – https://pass.bsafe.kerala.gov.in/

 All domestic travellers must produce a negative RT-PCR report (taken 48 hours prior to entering Kerala) or must undergo compulsory 14-day room quarantine till they get the RT-PCR test after arrival.

-There is a ban on inter-city as well as inter-district travel, public and private transport are allowed only for essential services and emergencies.
-A 14-day home quarantine is mandatory for inter-district travellers.
+There is currently no on ban on inter-city as well as inter-district travel, public and private transport are allowed to ply without any restrictions.

 The government of Gujarat has announced that a negative COVID-19 RT-PCR test report will be mandatory for those arriving from other states.

 The government of Uttarakhand has announced that all travelers arriving in the state will be required to undergo mandatory tests, if found symptomatic or positive, the passenger will be required to undergo a 14 day quarantine.
 For those travelling by road , the officials will be conducting random testing.